SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

      Click *Apply* to save these changes.

-- When the value in the *Fulfillment* column is set to *Fulfilled*, the background color should be red.
+- When the value in the *Fulfillment* column is set to *Unfulfilled*, the background color should be red.

   1. Click *Add case* to add another conditional case.